cyang/pascal-compiler/README.md

 This is a Pascal compiler written in Java.

 ## How do I compile?
-1. javac Emulator.java
-2. java Emulator name_of_file.pas
+1. Compile emulator: `javac Emulator.java`
+2. Give the compiler an input Pascal file: `java Emulator name_of_file.pas`

+For example:
+`java Emulator ../examples/array.pas`